Talk to a lawyer @499

 What Are Unfair Trade Practices?

-What Are The Rights To Seek Redressal?
+What is Rights To Seek Redressal?

 There are 6 main Consumer Rights and the right to seek redressal gives the right to seek justice in case of situations where the consumer rights of an individual are hurt and violated.
 The rights are as follows: